All Images Copyright 2008-2025 Jennifer Lavrenz

 _

 My mom and I flew out to visited my sister, who was living in New Jersey at the time, for Christmas, my birthday and New Years.
-We stayed in NJ for a few days and then went to stay at an Airbnb on Statin Island for a few more days.
-We took the farry into New York City and had our adventures; Central Park, Financial District (World Trade Center) and of course Time Square for New Years Eve (never again)!
-I’m glad I checked out thecity, but it’s too crazy for me.
-I’ve been back, but mostly just to visit my friend Jess and to get from point a to point b.
-Everyone should visit New York City once, but then go see other parts of the state.
-Up- state New York area is one of my favorite parts of the country!
-My top 3.
+We stayed in NJ for a few days and then went to stay on Statin Island for a few more days.
+We took the ferry into New York City where we had our adventures; Central Park, Financial District (World Trade Center) and of course Time Square for New Years Eve (never again)!

 Jennifer Kaye xoxo